-Information category Information Requirement to provide information Where public information Who can access the can be found information Contracts Gas purchase and sale agreements (GSAs) No requirement to make these contracts public Not public Only parties to contract Interconnection agreements (ICAs) New ICAs entered into under the GTAC are required to be published in full by GTAC s7.15.
+Information category Information Requirement to provide information Where public information can be found Who can access the information Contracts Gas purchase and sale agreements (GSAs) No requirement to make these contracts public Not public Only parties to contract Interconnection agreements (ICAs) New ICAs entered into under the GTAC are required to be published in full by GTAC s7.15.
 OATIS Public Transmission services agreements (TSAs) TSAs that are not supplementary agreements are all standard, in the form of GTAC Schedule One.
 New supplementary agreements entered into under the GTAC are required to be published in full by GTAC s7.6.
-For older agreements, NZCC_24 requires disclosure of 'prescribed terms' of 'prescribed contracts' including contracts for gas transmission services.
-OATIS Public Network services agreements (NSAs) NZCC_23 requires disclosure of All public disclosures are Public
+For older agreements, NZCC 24 requires disclosure of 'prescribed terms' of 'prescribed terms' of 'prescribed contracts' including contracts for gas transmission services.
+OATIS Public Network services agreements (NSAs) NZCC 23 requires disclosure of All public disclosures are Public